Mathbech/Mathbech/README.md

 - 👋 Hi, I’m @Mathbech
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning HTML, CSS, JS, PHP
-- 💞️ I’m looking to collaborate on project of MULTITASK BOT
+- 💞️ I’m looking to own on project of MULTITASK BOT
 - 📫 How to reach me send a email at legeek.you@gmail.com

 <!---